mflx/academic-kickstart-alt/content/talk/ProductCamp17-LSP.md

 event: Product Camp 2017
 event_url: http://www.productcampberlin.org/
 location: Berlin, Deutschland
-summary: Build your product organization with Lego Serious Play
+summary: Visualize, build and understand your product organization.
-abstract: "Workshop with Martin and Nils at productcamp Berlin 10.2017.: Intro in the LSP (Lego Serious Play) framework.
-Creating your product organisation with Lego in small groups and discuss, what different organisational designs meen for product development.
+abstract: "Intro in the LSP (Lego Serious Play) framework.
+Warmup building.
+Creating your product organisation with Lego® in small groups and discuss, what different organisational designs meen for product development.
 Debriefing."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.